History of private equity and venture capital: Contemporary reflections and controversies

 The Armory's entrance hung with banners painted to replicate Mr. Schwarzman's sprawling Park Avenue apartment.
 A brass band and children clad in military uniforms ushered in guests.
 A huge portrait of Mr. Schwarzman, which usually hangs in his living room, was shipped in for the occasion.

 The affair was emceed by comedian Martin Short.
 Rod Stewart performed.
-Composer Marvin Hamlisch did a number from "A Chorus Line."
+Composer Marvin Hamlisch did a number from A Chorus Line.
 Singer Patti LaBelle led the Abyssinian Baptist Church choir in a tune about Mr. Schwarzman.
 Attendees included Colin Powell and New York Mayor Michael Bloomberg.
 The menu included lobster, baked Alaska and a 2004 Maison Louis Jadot Chassagne Montrachet, among other fine wines.

 Schwarzman received a severe backlash from both critics of the private equity industry and fellow investors in private equity.
 The lavish event which reminded many of the excesses of notorious executives including Bernie Ebbers (WorldCom) and Dennis Kozlowski (Tyco International).
 David Bonderman, the founder of TPG Capital remarked, "We have all wanted to be private – at least until now.
 When Steve Schwarzman's biography with all the dollar signs is posted on the web site none of us will like the furor that results – and that's even if you like Rod Stewart."
 As the IPO drew closer, there were moves by a number of congressman and senators to block the stock offering and to raise taxes on private equity firms and/or their partners—proposals many attributed in part to the extravagance of the party.

-David Rubenstein's fears would be confirmed when in 2007, the Service Employees International Union launched a campaign against private equity firms, specifically the largest buyout firms through public events, protests as well as leafleting and web campaigns.
-A number of leading private equity executives were targeted by the union members however the SEIU's campaign was non nearly as effective at slowing the buyout boom as the credit crunch of 2007 and 2008 would ultimately prove to be.
+David Rubenstein's fears would be confirmed when in 2007, the Service Employees International Union (SEIU) launched a campaign against private equity firms, specifically the largest buyout firms through public events, protests as well as leafleting and web campaigns.
+A number of leading private equity executives were targeted by the union members.
+However the SEIU's campaign was non nearly as effective at slowing the buyout boom as the credit crunch of 2007 and 2008 would ultimately prove to be.